stephenhouser/aoc2023/Day-18/README.md

 - Figured it had to do with the edges not being counted.
 Looked at `edges/2` and it was off by 1.
 - Same result worked for `test.txt` and `input.txt`.
 Called it good and got part 2.
 - Cleaned up.
 Left flood-fill code in there for future reference.

+Submitted:

+- 69119 too high
+- 91551 too high -- not including inner fills
+- 78396 too low -- not including all fills
+- 61661 -- CORRECT (verified with Excel :-)